KNKI

 Quick Answer

-Femdom (female domination) is a BDSM dynamic where women take the dominant role in consensual power exchange relationships.
-According to Dictionary.com, it refers to both the dominant woman and the activities themselves.
-Femdom ranges from gentle femdom (nurturing control with praise) to strict domination (discipline and protocols) to 24/7 female-led relationships.
-The term dates back to at least 1986 and has seen a 10x increase in search interest since 2004, according to Google Trends.
+Femdom (female domination) is a consensual BDSM dynamic where women take the dominant role in power exchange relationships.
+It ranges from gentle femdom — nurturing control with praise and care — to strict formal domination and 24/7 female-led relationships (FLR).
+The term covers both the dynamic and the woman practicing it.

 Types of Femdom Compared